10 Email Mistakes Professionals Still Make in 2026—and How AI Fixes Them

 Email length is a consistent problem across all professional levels.
 People write three paragraphs when one sentence would work.
 They include background information the recipient already knows.
 They bury the actual point somewhere in paragraph four.

 The data is clear: emails over 200 words see a 50% drop in response rates compared to shorter messages.
-Yet the average professional email in 2025 runs 275 words.
+Yet the average professional email in 2026 runs 268 words—only marginally shorter than previous years despite widespread awareness of the problem.
 People seem to think more words equal more thorough communication, but the opposite is true.
+In our attention-scarce environment, brevity has become a professional courtesy.

 Why emails become unnecessarily long: